-This freshwater algae is characterised above all by its extraordinarily high chlorophyll content and the unique chlorella growth factor (CGF) contained in its cell nucleus.
-Different methods of cultivation and production (e.g., cultivation in glass-roofed basins, open-air basins with direct sunlight or in light-flooded glass tubes) can influence factors such as flavour, chlorophyll and amino acid production, as well as the algae's final nutrient profile.
+Chlorella is a freshwater algae, characterised by its exceptionally high chlorophyll content and the unique "Chlorella Growth Factor" (CGF) contained in the cell nucleus, in addition to a very broad nutrient profile of amino acids, protein, vitamins, minerals and trace elements.
+Chlorella is grown in different cultivation areas using a variety of production methods (from cultivation in glass-covered tanks, in open-air tanks with direct sunlight or in a light-flooded glass tube system), each yielding chlorella algae with unique benefits in terms of chlorophyll, flavour, amino acid and nutrient profile.
 We offer chlorella from a variety of cultivation methods, each sourced from the world's best producers for each technique.

 This freshwater algae, also known as Arthrospira platensis, is actually a type of cyanobacterium (also called blue-green algae).
 It is characterised above all by its extraordinarily high nutrient density and rich phycocyanin content, a plant pigment which gives the blue-green algae its naturally blue undertone.
 We offer spirulina from a variety of different cultivation methods.
 Each sourced from the world's leading producers, every individual technique brings its own unique set of advantages to the final product.

 Aphanizomenon flos-aquae, or AFA for short, is Latin for "invisible flower of water".
 This unicellular blue-green microalgae is considered one of the most important superfoods.
 We source our organic AFA from an ancient strain which still grows wild in the pristine waters of Upper Klamath Lake, one of the best sources of AFA worldwide.